Products

 Student surveys are valuable sources of feedback for teachers and self-reflection for students.
 Surveys at the beginning, middle, or end of the school year can help you plan effective classes, reach struggling students, and improve your teaching methods.

-Homework reinforces learning, but some studies find that too much homework can have a negative effect on wellbeing.
+Homework reinforces learning, but some studies find that too much homework can negatively affect well-being.
 More than half of students, for example, say that homework is their primary source of stress.
-And students who spend more than two hours on homework each day are at risk of stress-related health problems.
+Students who spend more than two hours on homework each day are at risk of stress-related health problems.

-Find out about your student’s homework habits with multiple choice or slider question.
+Find out your students’ homework habits with multiple choice or slider questions.
 If any outliers appear—whether they spend very little time or way too much—follow up to discover why.

 You probably already know which classroom activities your students really enjoy, but do you know which are the most valuable to their education?